Parallel Simulation of Contact and Actuation for Soft Growing Robots: Modeling of Combined Actuation and Growth

 To combine the component models, we can recognize that the moments exerted by the sPAMs and by the bending of the vine robot segment should balance in free space, and combine to produce a net restoring moment under dynamic conditions.
 Without external contact, this equilibrium relationship enables determination of both the strain produced in the vine segment and the radius of curvature in free space.
 Compared with previous approaches, the wrinkling-based model improves the accuracy of curvature determination, as shown in~\cref{fig:wrinkling_model}c.

-For developing the forward dynamics simulation that includes contact with the environment, the vine robot is discretized into rigid, serially connected segments of length $l_\text{seg} = 25$mm, excluding the last growing segment $l_\text{last}$, which grows with a predefined growth rate.
-Thus, the bending behavior of each segment can be considered separately.
+For developing the forward dynamics simulation that includes contact with the environment, the vine robot is discretized into rigid, serially connected segments.
+This allows the bending behavior of each segment to be considered separately.
+The segments have a length of $l_\text{seg} = 25$mm, excluding the last growing segment $l_\text{last}$, which grows with a predefined growth rate.
+The value 25mm was chosen for the segment length because it afforded a good balance between granularity and computational cost, allowing enough discretized segments to provide a reasonably accurate model without introducing too much extra computation.

 If the relative bending angle between any two consecutive segments of the vine robot is $\theta$, then the actuator strain $\varepsilon$ corresponding to the bending angle $\theta$ and net restoring moment $M_\text{tot}(\theta)$ for that segment at each time step is calculated as follows:

 Here, the restoring moment of the vine robot segment $M(\theta)$ is calculated using~\cref{wrinkling_model}.
-The actuator force $F_t$ and the geometric parameters $(m, \phi_{Rc})$ for the actuator are calculated using~\cref{sPAM_model}.
+The actuator force $F_t$ and the geometric parameters $(m, \phi_{Rc})$ for the actuator are calculated using~\cref{eq:sPAM_model}.